 Alka Patel Archive: South Asian Art and Architecture

 The Alka Patel Archive comprises approximately 15,000 images of objects, buildings, and archaeological sites throughout South Asia (India and Pakistan), Iran, Afghanistan, and Cuba.
-These images are the outcome of Dr. Patel’s documentation and scholarly research during the last twenty years, and her collaboration with Dr. Maureen Burns, visual resources consultant and project manager, and a number of undergraduates and graduates for metadata research and entry.
-In her teaching and scholarship, Patel has consistently emphasized primary study of material culture, particularly of less-known artistic/architectural traditions.
-Given the uncertainty of access to many global regions where Patel has conducted fieldwork, she has pursued a wide chronological and geographical range of documentation.
-Dr. Patel believes that making well-researched images available to scholars and teachers is essential for a more thorough representation and understanding of understudied world regions and their histories.
+It presents Dr. Patel’s scholarly research of the last 20 years, and her collaboration with Dr. Maureen Burns, visual resources consultant and project manager, and a number of students for metadata research and entry.
+In her teaching and scholarship, Patel has emphasized primary study of material culture, particularly of less-known artistic/architectural traditions.
+Given the uncertainty of access to many regions where Patel has led fieldwork, she has pursued a wide chronological and geographical range of documentation.
+She believes that providing well-researched images to scholars and teachers is essential for a thorough understanding of understudied world regions.

-Dr. Patel’s documentation throughout South Asia constitutes her most extensive collection of images, ranging from the ancient through modern periods of artistic and architectural production in Pakistan and India.
+Dr. Patel’s documentation throughout Pakistan and India provides her most extensive collection of images, ranging from the ancient through modern periods of artistic and architectural production.

-In Pakistan, Patel undertook thorough documentation of Gandharan Buddhist sites such as Takht-i Bahi (1st-5th centuries), as well as the rarely studied and endangered Hindu temples in the Salt Range and the Hissar Range (7th-10th centuries), straddling the modern provinces of West Punjab and Khyber-Pakhtunkhwa.
-This documentation complements that of better-known sites such as the Congregational Mosque of Lahore of the Mughal period (c.1525-1858), and indeed the large necropolis near Thatta in Sindh, which counts monuments from the 14th through 18th centuries.
+In Pakistan, Patel documented Gandharan Buddhist sites such as Takht-i Bahi (1st-5th centuries), as well as the rarely studied and endangered Hindu temples in the Salt Range and the Hissar Range (7th-10th centuries), straddling the modern provinces of West Punjab and Khyber-Pakhtunkhwa.
+This documentation complements that of better-known sites such as the Congregational Mosque of Lahore of the Mughal period (c.1525-1858), and the large necropolis near Thatta in Sindh (including monuments from the 14th through 18th centuries).

-In India, Patel has documented sites ranging from Kashmir through the southern Deccan, with a particular emphasis on the temple and Islamic architecture of the 12th through 15th centuries, permitting analysis of the adaptation of temple building toward Islamic ritual architecture.
+In India, Patel has documented sites ranging from Kashmir through the southern Deccan, with an emphasis on the temple and Islamic architecture of the 12th through 15th centuries, permitting analysis of the adaptation of temple building toward Islamic ritual architecture.